-Best Inexpensive: Pro-Tec Athletics Open Patella Knee Support
+Best Value: Pro-Tec Athletics Open Patella Knee Support

-Pro-Tec's open patella knee sleeve is the best inexpensive option on this list, providing slight compression and warmth to the joint without limiting range of motion.
+Pro-Tec's Open Patella Knee Sleeve is the best inexpensive option on this list, providing slight compression and warmth to the joint without limiting range of motion.
 This open patella version has an opening over the knee for enhanced patella tracking during movement, making it ideal for those with kneecap pain or injuries.
 Reviewers report that this affordable compression sleeve is supportive, comfortable to wear while running or doing other activities, and stays in place during movement.
-One customer even said their knee pain "was completely gone" after wearing this for a week.
+One customer even said their knee pain "was completely gone" after wearing it for a week.

-Best for Weightlifting: Sling Shot Strong Knee Sleeves
+Best for Weightlifting: Sling Shot Strong Knee Sleeve